isopharius/airboss/README.md

 - assigns ground callsigns
 - coordinates Transport/CAS requests

-Logistics Control available inside LHD Control Room to spawn vehicles on LHD deck
+Logistics Control available inside LHD Control Room to spawn vehicles on LHD deck, use ACE Self-Interaction if you have it.

 //spawnable vehicles example